Women and Immigration (FIELDWORK PRACTICUM)

-Professor Lisa Johnson-Firth
+Lisa Johnson-Firth and

 | 4 credit hours

-Prerequisites: Students must complete the required first-year program prior to enrolling in this course (part-time and interdivisional transfer students may enroll prior to completing Criminal Justice, Property, or their first-year elective).
+Prerequisites: J.D. students must complete the required first-year program prior to enrolling in this course (part-time and interdivisional transfer students may enroll prior to completing Criminal Justice, Property, or their first-year elective).

-Students may not concurrently enroll in this practicum and an externship or a clinic (except Street Law) or another practicum course.
+Students may not concurrently enroll in this practicum and an externship or a clinic or another practicum course.

 LL.M students may enroll in this course, space permitting, provided they have excellent U.S.-based legal research skills, English language, and writing ability.
 Interested LL.M. students should email Louis Fine (firstname.lastname@example.org) to request admission.

 This course is suitable for evening students who can commit to working 10 hours/week (during business hours) for private law firms and nonprofit agencies.

 Students are responsible for organizing their own transportation to meet clients in the D.C. metro area, which includes clients in Virginia.